 - Payment Card Industry Data Security Standard, and many others

 As the attacks become more sophisticated, the security standards have to continuously adapt to better protect sensitive data and communications and ultimately protect our connected world.
-To this end, the PCI-SIG and CXL standards organizations added security requirements like Integrity and Data Encryption to PCIe 5.0 and CXL 2.0 specifications in late 2020.
-Security is expected to continue to be adopted for the next generation PCIe 6.0 and CXL 3.0 interconnects as well.
+To this end, the PCI-SIG and CXL standards organizations added security requirements like Integrity and Data Encryption to PCIe 5.0 and CXL 2.0 specifications in late 2020, and PCIe 6.0 in early 2022.
+Security is expected to continue to be adopted for the next generation PCIe 7.0 and CXL 3.0 interconnects as well.